Entanglement Model for Mode-Pairing Quantum Key Distribution: MP-QKD Protocol

 \section{MP-QKD Protocol}

 In time-bin encoding MDI-QKD, Alice and Bob prepare the paired states at the beginning, which means that the states in two paired rounds are correlated in the state preparation stage.
-However, in MP-QKD, the paired rounds are determined by Eve's measurement results and the states in different rounds are prepared independently because Alice and Bob can not predict the measurement results during the state preparation stage.
-However, Alice and Bob need to correlate them according to the measurement results, resulting in differences between MDI-QKD and MP-QKD.

-In this section, we present the MP-QKD protocol \cite{zeng2022RN816,xie2022RN724} with pairing strategy and provide some notations.
-The detailed decoy-state method is omitted here and will be discussed in Sec. \ref{decoy}.
+However, in MP-QKD, the paired rounds are determined by Eve's measurement results, and the states in different rounds are prepared independently because Alice and Bob can not predict the measurement results during the state preparation stage.
+Nevertheless, Alice and Bob need to correlate them according to the measurement results, resulting in differences between MDI-QKD and MP-QKD.
+In this section, we present the MP-QKD protocol and the pairing strategy \cite{zeng2022RN816,xie2022RN724} and provide some notations.

-A proper pairing strategy proposed in Ref. \cite{zeng2022RN816} is shown in Box 2.
+The pairing strategy is shown in Box 2 \cite{zeng2022RN816}.
 The main idea is to pair neighboring effective rounds within the maximal pairing interval.
-We will analyze its efficiency and security in Sec. \ref{analysis}.
+The maximal pairing interval $l$ represents the maximum distance between two paired rounds that satisfy condition $k-j\leq l$.
+This interval is determined by the phase drift rate, which we consider as a parameter without analyzing how to determine $l$ based on experiments.
+Detailed experimental analysis can be found in Refs. \cite{zeng2022RN816,xie2022RN724}.